Owerri Imo State, Nigeria Travel Guide

 Embrace practices that support local ecosystems and communities.

 Minimize plastic use with reusable items.
 Carry a reusable water bottle.
-Dispose of waste responsibly.
+Get rid of trash responsibly.

 Few hotels formally certify as eco-friendly in Owerri.
 Support businesses demonstrating good environmental practices.